theneva/dissertation/src/tables/initial-framework.md

 | Only twelve factors | How many ASRs are imposed on the service beyond following the guidelines known as The Twelve-Factor App? | (Many, Few, None)
 | Same-host duplicates | Can multiple instances and versions of the same service run on a single host? | (Simple, With custom configuration, Unfeasible)

-Table: Initial framework based on current literature and interviews
+Table: Initial framework based on current literature and interviews {#tbl:initial-framework}